yousefelhattab/Python-Scripting/README.md

-Here's a suggested description for your project, incorporating the use of the `requirements.txt` file:

----

-## NTI Project - File Download and Backup Scheduler
+## File Download and Backup Scheduler

 ### Overview
 The File Download and Backup Scheduler is a Python application designed to automate the process of downloading files, backing up important data, and sending email notifications.
 This project utilizes various Python libraries to provide a user-friendly interface for scheduling tasks.